luticm/cosmosdb/articles/RequestCharge_DocSizeRange.md

-## RU charge vs. document size observation
+# Request Charge vs. document size observations

-Observation for common scenario where a document can grow significantly by storing a large json blurb in one property, some "property headers" (probably extracted from received json) and index policy optimized for the properties that will be queried.
+Common scenario where a document can grow significantly by storing a large json blurb in one property, some "property headers" (probably extracted from received json) and index policy optimized for the properties that will be queried.

 Sample document with a faker library generating RawJSON.